PragTob/after_do/README.md

 Some facts about after_do:

-* no external runtime dependencies
+* no runtime dependencies
 * small code base: code is around 120 lines of code with blank lines, comments and everything - simplecov reports less than 60 relevant lines of code
 * simple DSL
 * no monkey patching

 ## Why would you want to do this?
 Well to fight cross-cutting concerns.
 These are concerns in an applications that apply to multiple objects (e.g. they cross-cut).
 A popular example is logging - you might want to log multiple actions of different classes but logging is not the primary concern of the class in question.
 With logging you litter all your code with logging statements - that concern is spread over many files and adds unnecessary noise to them.
 With after_do you could put all the logging in one file.
 Other use cases include gathering business statistics or redrawing timing of elements.
 This should generally not be done to alter behavior of the class and its instances - this makes programs more confusing rather than easier to understand.

 The idea for this is inspired by Aspect Oriented Programming - e.g. do something when specific methods are executed.
 However I doubt that this formally fulfills the lingo (join points, aspects, advice...)